twotwentyseven/handbook/benefits-and-perks.md

 ## Gym contributions

 We like to stay healthy and encourage our team to get fit.
 Outside of free credits we get from all the gyms we work with, we also contribute to gym memberships.
 If you would like to avail this, please send an email to Eric and Nathan and we'll look at the options.
 Generally, we contribute up to £20/month which you'd take as a taxable benefit or we also have a gym nearby the office that we can enroll you directly.

+## Home office setup

+We get all of our team members a laptop they can bring home.
+We also offer team members a sweet screen, dongle, and some stationary to help you settle in at home and be your most productive self.

+## Medical

+We're really lucky to be in the UK which has the wonderful National Health Service.
+We've experimented with private insurance in the past but feedback has generally been negative and/or no one uses it.
+End of the day, we think the NHS provides an excellent service that you're already paying for with taxes so why not utilise it.

+## Bereavement Leave

+A particularly challenging one to talk about but nonetheless worth discussing.
+If you lose someone in your family whom you are close to, please communicate this at the earliest to your team lead and we'll talk about what we can do.
+Sometimes people need a little time off and others prefer a distraction.
+Either way, we're here to talk and discuss options.